 Updates from the Orford Bird Sanctuary

 This monitoring had been conducted by Dr Nicky Meeson, Biodiversity Officer from Glamorgan Spring Bay Council.
-Nicky has now left the council so from 08/02/2022 onwards the weekly bird count is being done by one or more volunteers from the Friends of the Orford Bird Sanctuary.
+Nicky has now left the council so from 08/02/2022 onwards the coastal bird count is being done by one or more volunteers from the Friends of Orford Bird Sanctuary.

 Note: This monitoring is only a count of the birds which are visible from the perimeter of the sanctuary, it isn't a comprehensive count of all the birds that maybe in the sanctuary at that time.